dhis2/fe-wow/docs/way-of-working/platform-fe-wow.md

 :::

-### Definition of Done
+## Definition of Done

-- **Implemented and tested by the , a PR raised**:
+- **Implemented and a PR raised**: The developer has implemented the feature or fixed the bug, and has done their own developer testing to ensure it's working.
+They raised a PR with enough context for someone to review it.

-- **Reviewed and Tested:** Reviews typically take the form of a Pull Request.
+- **Reviewed and Tested**: Reviews typically take the form of a Pull Request.
 As part of the PR process, the peer also tests the PR (this is facilitated by automated deployment for PRs we have for most projects).
 Once that's

-We would like to have **Unit Tested** also as part of the definition of Done.
+- ***Unit tested***: We would like to have **Unit Tested** also as part of the definition of Done.
 This is addressed in more details in the Way of Testing document, but for now, we're leaving it out of the DoD as we have a big legacy of untested work.

-> todo: link to Way of testing

-> todo: which tickets are tested by developers vs QA team
+- **Merged and Released**: Once the review is done, the PR is merged.
+This can mean that it is released already, but it can also mean (closer to the end of the major release cycle) that you need to update the bunbled version of the app in the release branch, similar to [this PR](https://github.com/dhis2/dhis2-core/pull/17356/files).

 While most of our DoD is typical to most dev teams, there are bits that are specific to DHIS2 that we would like to highlight: